teedoc/teedoc.github.io/docs/get_started/en/plugins/others.md

   * `clientID` and `clientSecret`: You need to create a new application in [github application](https://github.com/settings/applications/new) to get `ID` and `Secret`
   * `repo` and `owner`: are the name and owner of the repository, for example, [github.com/teedoc/teedoc.github.io](https://github.com/teedoc/teedoc.github.io) is used here `issue` as a comment system, just fill in `teedoc.github.io` and `teedoc`
   * `admin`: is the name of the user who has write access to this repository
+  * `main_color`: the main appearance color of comments, optional
+  * `second_color`: the secondary appearance color of comments, optional

 ~~**To open a comment on each page, the administrator needs to log in to `gitalk` to access the page, `gitalk` will automatically create an issue, and add the label `Gitalk` and the label `url path`, (the path characters are `50` characters in length limit).** Of course, there are also methods for batch creation, which are not introduced here, and you can explore it yourself.~~ Now issue can be created automatically